OthmanSefraoui/Data_story/docs/index.md

 As usual when using global data, we miss differences between countries.
 Let us look at a map of the emissions (in gigagrams), with time evolution.
 {: .text-justify}

-Use the slide above the map to advance through time and watch the countries' emissions change ! you can also zoom in and out, and move around in the map.
-Countries in white are countries for which there is missing data.
-{: .text-justify}

 As the map show different trends, you can chose the scale at which to look at: log scale or classic linear scale.
 Linear scale will highligh dominating producers, will log will show the difference in magnitudes.
 {: .text-justify}